simoncox/11ty-Simons-starter-pack/README.md

  Blank 11ty starter

 ## Setup
-Create new repo on github with Github Desktop and set up folder for project.
-Download zip from 11ty Simons stater pack and unpack files to project folder.
-There will be a duplicate of the .gitattirbutes file.
-Delete the duplicate.
+This is a template so you can create new repo on github by clicking the green button 'Use this template'.
-Open the project folder in VS Code and press cnrtl` to open terminal in VS Code.
+Open the project folder in your code app (Visual Studio Code for me where I can press Ctrl` to open terminal for the next bit).

 ## Installation
 **Run:**